 Information on this site is not intended as medical advice and should not be used as a substitute for consulting with qualified doctor.

-In Bangladesh Avastin is approved for the following indications.2
+In Bangladesh Tarceva is approved for the following indications.2

-- Locally Recurrent or Metastatic Breast Cancer (mBC): Avastin in combination with taxane-based chemotherapy is indicated for first-line treatment of patients with locally recurrent or metastatic breast cancer.
+- Tarceva in combination with gemcitabine is indicated for the first-line treatment of patients with locally advanced, unresectable or metastatic pancreatic cancer.

 For more disease and medicine related queries you may discuss with your physician.